-While the hundreds of miles of beaches around the state all carry their own beauty and intrigue, there’s just something special about those along the Gulf of Mexico.
+While each of the hundreds of beaches around the state carries its own beauty and intrigue, there’s just something special about those along the Gulf of Mexico.

 Aside from the stunningly gorgeous sunsets, the best Gulf Coast beaches are said to have the softest sand, the clearest waters, the most fun nature trails and the best fishing.